Esri/arcgis-maps-sdk-unity-samples/README.md

 1. Clone this repo and add `samples_project` in the Unity Hub
 2. Open the `samples_project` and launch the Unity Editor.
 If there is a pop-up asking to open the project in Safe Mode, click `Ignore`.
-3. Get the most recent build of the plugin from here https://runtime-zip.esri.com/userContent/runtime/setups/gameengine/100.14.0/ (Right now the sample repo is using version 3472)
+3. Get the most recent build of the plugin from here https://runtime-zip.esri.com/userContent/runtime/setups/gameengine/100.14.0/ (Right now the sample repo is using version 3472).
+There is currently a branch for 3515 if you want to use a more recent build.
 4. Install the most recent `ArcGISMapsSDK.unitypackage`.
 In the header bar navigate to `Assets -> Import Package -> Custom Package` and select `ArcGISMapsSDK.unitypackage`.
 5. Open `SampleViewer.unity` from the `Assets/SampleViewer` folder in the Project window.